 margins and profits.
 And the barriers to entry are hardly insurmountable.
 Ask Xerox about its experience with complementary

 services.
 Just because a vendor can stretch the services it offers, does that mean it should?

 June 2017: “Zis-Boom-Blah”

-quite a while since I’ve editorialized about what it’s like to be a print industry analyst.
-The last time was
+a while since I’ve editorialized about what it’s like to be a print industry analyst.
+The last time was back in

-back in September 2010 (“That Raised Eyebrow”).
-Then, the introspection had been brought on by the untimely death
+September 2010 (“That Raised Eyebrow”).
+Then, the introspection had been brought on by the untimely death of a

 who’s accustomed to examining others.”
 I also emphasized the value of “inherent and inerrant skepticism.”